 Prior to June 30, 2004, we had outstanding a \$100.0 million three-year revolving credit facility (the "Revolving Credit Facility"), \$115.0 million of three-year non-amortizing term loans (the "Senior Loans") and \$40.0 million of five-year non-amortizing subordinated loans (the "Subordinated Loans").
 In addition to such financings, we had established a letter of credit facility (the "L/C Facility") under which we could obtain up to \$100.0 million of letters of credit by providing cash collateral equal to 103% of the amount of such outstanding letters of credit.
-On June 30, 2004, we refinanced our debt under the Revolving Credit Facility, the Senior Loans, the Subordinated Loans and the L/C Facility by issuing \$150.0 million of eight-year Senior Secured Notes (the "Senior Secured Notes") and entering into a loan and security agreement dated June 30, 2004 (the "Credit Agreement").
-Prior to the amendment effective December 1, 2005 of the Credit Agreement described below, the Credit Agreement provided for a \$30.0 million revolving credit facility (the "Revolving Facility") and a \$90.0 million synthetic letter of credit facility (the "Synthetic LC Facility").
+On June 30, 2004, we refinanced our debt under the Revolving Credit Facility, the Senior Loans and the Subordinated Loans by issuing \$150.0 million of eight-year Senior Secured Notes (the "Senior Secured Notes") and entering into a \$30.0 million revolving credit facility (the "Revolving Facility") as described below.
+Additionally, we replaced the L/C Facility with a synthetic letter of credit facility (the "Synthetic LC Facility") whereby we may obtain up to \$90.0 million of letters of credit as described below.
 The principal terms of the Senior Secured Notes, the Revolving Facility, and the Synthetic LC Facility are as follows: